Due to the COVID-19 outbreak, Ports of Stockholm would like to issue the following information.

 Current traffic information

+Due to COVID-19, the international cruise season at Ports of Stockholm, and in the Baltic Sea, is postponed.
+Many cruise shipping companies have cancelled their cruises to Stockholm and Nynäshamn.
 The list of vessel calls is updated as soon as Ports of Stockholm has received confirmation from agents that a call has been changed or cancelled.

 Ports of Stockholm is a quarantine port